SEN Information Report - November 2025

 Setting targets on support plans and discussing these with parents and pupils in a timely manner

-There will also be specific resources and strategies that will also use to support the children.
+There will also be specific resources and strategies that will also be used to support children.
 Some examples of these are:

 - Visual timetables